 |Award Range:||Maximum of $1,354/semester.
 (Award will only cover tuition charges based on in-district rate.)|

 |Appears on Award Letter As:||MTIP2|

-This reflects the maximum award amount for the 2015-2016 academic year.
-The maximum award amount for the 2014-2015 academic year was $1,234/semester.
+This reflects the maximum award amount for the 2015-16 academic year.
+The maximum award amount for the 2014-15 academic year was $1,234/semester.
 Students who qualify for this program are notified by the State of Michigan Department of Social Services through a letter of eligibility before they graduate from high school or receive a GED certificate.
-A copy of the eligibility letter, along with a copy of the student’s high school diploma or GED certificate and proof of U.S. citizenship or eligible non-citizenship status such as a U.S. birth certificate, U.S. Passport, Certificate of Naturalization or Permanent Resident Card, must be submitted to the College.
-Students have up to four (4) years after graduation from high school or GED completion to initiate half-time enrollment at a participating college.
-Once initiated, all benefits must be used within ten (10) years of high school graduation or GED completion or the student forfeits program eligibility.
+A copy of the eligibility letter, along with a copy of the student’s high school diploma or General Educational Development (GED) certificate and proof of U.S. citizenship or eligible non-citizenship status (such as a U.S. birth certificate, U.S. Passport, Certificate of Naturalization or Permanent Resident Card), must be submitted to HFC.
+Students have up to 4 years after graduation from high school or GED completion to initiate half-time enrollment at a participating college.
+Once initiated, all benefits must be used within 10 years of high school graduation or GED completion or the student forfeits program eligibility.
 In addition, in order to be eligible, the student must have graduated from high school or obtained a GED certificate before reaching the age of 20.
-TIP pays for tuition at the in-district rate plus certain (not all) fees for the semester.
+The Michigan Tuition Incentive Program (TIP) pays for tuition at the in-district rate plus certain (not all) fees for the semester.

-Students must be making Satisfactory Academic Progress (as defined by Financial Aid) or be on an approved Financial Aid Appeal to qualify for TIP funding.
+Students must be making Satisfactory Academic Progress (SAP) as defined by the Office of Financial Aid or be on an approved Financial Aid Appeal to qualify for TIP funding.